 Having chosen to listen to Satan, Adam and Eve may have been unaware of the scope of their actions.
 Sadly, they and their posterity would suffer the ongoing consequences of failure to obey God.

-Standing before God, the progenitors of humanity and the deceiver Satan, heard the penalties for their willful disobedience.
+Standing before God, the first human beings and rebel cherub Ha-Satan, heard the penalties for their willful disobedience.
 Speaking first to Satan embodied in the serpent, God said,

 Between you and the woman,